symfony/symfony-docs/contributing/code/bc.rst

 ................

-Classes, properties and class methods tagged with ``@internal`` are meant for internal use in Symfony only and should never be used nor extended.
+Classes, properties and class methods tagged with ``@internal`` are meant for internal use in Symfony only.
+You should never use nor extend them.

 Safe Operations